olle/tabortable/JOURNAL.md

 servlet handling - let's see if I can find some structure there, that's more transparent and better suited to plain-old-unit-testing.
 Imperative, service oriented MVC is, well _a bit sucky_.
 Till next time.

+### 2016-02-09 - _A New Hope_

+Well, at least _a new try_.
+I'm going at it again, top-down, and will try to keep to a clean constructor-injected, test-able, service structure - really, this is as vanilla as it gets.

+I'm trying out something a bit new, structurally separating Spring Controllers, by their functional responsibility.
+A controller for table selection, sorting etc and a minimal controller for index page requests.
+Curious to see how this turns out.